oykudiribas/bil458HW1/README.md

 ## How to Use

 ### Prerequisites
-- Make sure you have Python installed on your machine.
+- Make sure you have Python installed on your machine (I used Python 3.12.1)
-- I used Python 3.12.1
+- Visual Studio Code environment is better but you can use text editor instead.

 ### Run the Code
 1. Open a terminal or command prompt.